 Like any other research-heavy field, the web and its many resources have quickly become essential to genealogists.
 The best genealogy software has web-enabled research assistance that comes in many forms.
 With the exception of web hints to alert you when new information is found, Legacy Family Tree has them all.

 Legacy exports and imports GEDOM files offline quickly, a useful tool when working with other genealogists.
 The program also connects to the web via popular sites like FamilySearch and MyHeritage.
 From here, you can log and import these online sources into your own database.
 You can also sync your family trees to the web.

 In addition to the classic paper charts, Legacy lets you create a full webpage to display your family history.
 This is a good feature if you are considering starting a genealogy blog or want to share you work with your family.
 The program gives you the choice between a Java based or HTML based page, but both are easy to create in just a few clicks.

 The interface of this genealogy software is smooth and uncluttered, so it's easy to find the tools you need.
 You can also customize the ribbon menu and toolbar for quick access to the features you use the most.

-Within the Family tab, you can view multiple marriages and other types of relationships.
-You can add notes and media about individuals through this tab.
-Sometimes multiple marriages can make genealogy confusing.
-Color-coding is another one of Legacy's talents.
+Within the Family tab, you can view multiple marriages and other types of complex relationships.
+You can also add notes and media about individuals using this tab.
+Sometimes multiple marriages make genealogy confusing, and color-coding is another one of Legacy's talents.
 This feature allows you to label names, places and events associated with different family branches.
-For example, if one of your relatives had children from two different marriages, use the color-coding feature to label each branch's descendants.
+For example, if one of your relatives had children from two different marriages, you can use the color-coding feature to label each branch's descendants.

-Legacy’s family tree software checks for duplicate entries and potential problems or gaps in time throughout your tree.
+This family tree software checks for duplicate entries and potential problems or gaps in time throughout your tree.
 When it catches such an error, it flags it with a small red warning symbol.
 This is especially useful since these errors can be difficult to spot on your own.